 Believe that your employees can grow and progress within the business and encourage them to push themselves in order to exploit their full potential.
 If you believe that they are capable of greater things, they will too.

 However, whilst it is fine to have high expectations for your staff, you need to provide them with the tools they need to succeed – whether it’s adequate staffing levels, training and continuing development, support from other departments or the latest technology.

-Further education and training is an excellent way of encouraging your employees to adopt new skills and update existing ones.
+Further education and training is an excellent way of improving staff morale and encouraging your employees to adopt new skills and update existing ones.
 This will help them to realise their ambitions and promote an environment in which they can develop and continue to grow professionally.